 - The Directory of Open Access Repositories - OpenDOAR - is an authoritative directory of academic open access repositories throughout the world.
 More than 2000 institutions participate.

-- Open Access Policies for Universities and Research Institutions (EOS) and Open Access Scholarly Information Sourcebook (OASIS) are useful resources for institutions to understand and formulate OA policies.
+- Open Access Scholarly Information Sourcebook (OASIS) is a useful resource for institutions to understand and formulate OA policies.

 Selected OA facts and initiatives: